Istanbul Nightclub Shooting Heralds a New Year of Bloodshed in Turkey

-Massacre of dozens in nightclub suggests no end to violence of 2016
+Massacre of dozens in nightclub suggests no end to violence of 2016+ READ ARTICLE

 As New Year’s Eve approached, Turks were ready to put 2016 behind them: It had been a wretched year for the country, marked by numerous terrorist attacks and often violent political instability.
 Many wished each other not only a happy, but also a peaceful 2017.